Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Related work

-Weak bisimulation was first defined in the context of PAs by Segala~\cite{SegalaL95}, and then formulated for alternating models by Philippou \emph{et al.}~\cite{PhilippouLS00}.
-The seemingly very related work is by Desharnais et al.~\cite{DesharnaisGJP10}, where it is shown that PCTL$^{*}$ is sound and complete with respect to weak bisimulation for alternating automata.
-The key difference is the model they have considered is not the same as probabilistic automata considered in this paper.
-Briefly, in alternating automata, states are either nondeterministic like in transition systems, or stochastic like in discrete-time Markov chains.
-As discussed in~\cite{SegalaT05}, a probabilistic automaton can be transformed to an alternating automaton by replacing each transition $\TRANA{s}{}{ \mu}$ by two consecutive transitions $\TRANA{s}{}{s'}$ and $\TRANA{s'}{}{\mu}$ where $s'$ is the new inserted state.
-Surprisingly, for alternating automata, Desharnais et al. have shown that weak bisimulation -- defined in the standard manner -- characterizes PCTL$^{*}$ formulae.
-The following example illustrates why it works in that setting, but fails in probabilistic automata. \begin{example} Refer to Fig.~\ref{fig:counterexample}, we need to add three additional states $s_{\mu_1},s_{\mu_2},$ and $s_{\mu_3}$ in order to transform $s$ and $r$ to alternating automata.
-The resulting automata are shown in Fig.~\ref{fig:altercounterexample}.
-Suppose that $s_1,s_2,$ and $s_3$ are three absorbing states with different atomic propositions, so they are not (weak) bisimilar with each other, as result $s_{\mu_1},s_{\mu_2}$ and $s_{\mu_3}$ are not (weak) bisimilar with each other either since they can evolve into $s_1,s_2,$ and $s_3$ with different probabilities.
+Weak bisimulation was first defined in the context of $\PA$s by Segala and Lynch~\cite{SegalaL95}, and then formulated for alternating models by Philippou \emph{et al.}~\cite{PhilippouLS00}.
+The seemingly very related work is by Desharnais et al.~\cite{DesharnaisGJP10}, where it is shown that $\PCTL^{*}$ is sound and complete with respect to weak bisimulation for \emph{alternating automata}.
+The key difference is that the model they have considered is not the same as $\PA$s considered in this paper.
+Briefly, in alternating automata, states are either non-deterministic like in transition systems, or stochastic like in discrete-time Markov chains.
+As discussed in~\cite{SegalaT05}, a $\PA$ can be transformed to an alternating automaton by replacing each transition $\TRANA{s}{}{ \mu}$ by two consecutive transitions $\TRANA{s}{}{s'}$ and $\TRANA{s'}{}{\mu}$ where $s'$ is the new inserted state.
+Surprisingly, for alternating automata, Desharnais et al. have shown that weak bisimulation -- defined in the standard manner -- characterizes $\PCTL^{*}$ formulas.
+The following example illustrates why it works in that setting, but fails for $\PA$s. \begin{exa} Refer to Fig.~\ref{fig:counterexample}, we need to add three additional states $s_{\mu_1},s_{\mu_2},$ and $s_{\mu_3}$ in order to transform $s$ and $r$ to states in an alternating automaton.
+The resulting automaton is shown in Fig.~\ref{fig:altercounterexample}.
+Suppose that $s_1,s_2,$ and $s_3$ are three absorbing states with different atomic propositions, so they are not (weak) bisimilar, as a result $s_{\mu_1},s_{\mu_2}$ and $s_{\mu_3}$ are not (weak) bisimilar either since they can evolve into $s_1,s_2,$ and $s_3$ with different probabilities.
 Therefore $s$ and $r$ are not (weak) bisimilar.
-Let $\phi=\mathbb{P}_{\geq0.4}(\X L(s_1))\land \mathbb{P}_{\geq0.3}(\X L(s_2))\land \mathbb{P}_{\geq0.3}(\X L(s_3))$, it is not hard to see that $s_{\mu_2}\models\phi$ but $s_{\mu_1},s_{\mu_3}\not\models\phi$, so $s\models \mathbb{P}_{\leq 0}(\X\phi)$ while $r\not\models\mathbb{P}_{\leq 0}(\X\phi)$.
-If working with the probabilistic automata, $s_{\mu_1}$, $s_{\mu_2}$, and $s_{\mu_3}$ will not be considered as states, so we cannot use the above arguments for alternating automata anymore. \end{example}
+Let $\phi=\MC{P}_{\geq0.4}(\X L(s_1))\land \MC{P}_{\geq0.3}(\X L(s_2))\land \MC{P}_{\geq0.3}(\X L(s_3))$, it is not hard to see that $s_{\mu_2}\models\phi$ but $s_{\mu_1},s_{\mu_3}\not\models\phi$, so $s\models \MC{P}_{\leq 0}(\X\phi)$ while $r\not\models\MC{P}_{\leq 0}(\X\phi)$.
+When working in the setting of $\PA$s, $s_{\mu_1}$, $s_{\mu_2}$, and $s_{\mu_3}$ will not be considered as states, so we cannot use the above arguments for alternating automata any more. \end{exa}